Navigation auf uzh.ch

 • Colloquium Into the Wild: Art and Architecture in a Global Context, 17th Colloquium for Young Researchers of Art History in Switzerland, co-organized with Antonie Bassing-Kontopidis, Laura Hindelang, and Filine Wagner, University of Zurich, November 6–7, 2015

-• “Learning from Disability in Art History,” with Virginia Marano and Laura Valterio, Lecture Kunstgeschichte/n verlernen, umlernen, neulernen, Bauhaus University Weimar [online], December 8, 2022
+• “Learning from Disability in Art History,” with Virginia Marano and Laura Valterio, lecture series Kunstgeschichte/n verlernen, umlernen, neulernen, Bauhaus University Weimar [online], December 8, 2022

 • “Home as a ‘Site of Resistance’ in Exhibition Spaces,” CIHA World Congress Motion: Migrations, São Paulo [online], January 20, 2022